FredyH/MySQLOO/README.md

 -- Attempts to set the connection's character set to the one specified.
 -- Please note that this does block the main server thread if there is a query currently being ran -- Returns true on success, false on failure

+Database:setSSLMode(mode)
+-- Returns nothing
+-- Sets the SSL mode of the database object.
+-- Needs to be called before Database:connect().
+-- See the constants at the top of this readme for possible values.

 Database:setSSLSettings(key, cert, ca, capath, cipher) -- Returns nothing